droverj/Pho-Sunrise/README.md

 Utilize the following Canadian test card number provided by Stripe for successful payments:
    - Test Card Number: `4000001240000000` (Failed Payment Test Card: `4000 0000 0000 0341`)
+   - Use a valid future date, such as 12/34.
+   - Use any three-digit CVC (four digits for American Express cards).
+   - Use any value you like for other form fields.

+For detailed information on testing cards with Stripe, refer to their [documentation](https://stripe.com/docs/testing).

 We appreciate your understanding and support.
 Feel free to reach out if you have any questions or feedback.